 - a.
 Loose ball by a potential passer ruled a fumble. - b.
 Loose ball by a passer ruled incomplete forward pass when there is clear recovery or the ball goes out of bounds in the immediate continuing action after the loose ball. - 1.
-If the replay official does not have indisputable video evidence as to which team recovers, does not have confirmation of the recovery by the officials on the field, or the ball going out of bounds, the ruling of incomplete pass stands. - If the replay official rules fumble and the ball is recovered, the ball belongs to the recovering team at the spot of the recovery and any advance is nullified. - c.
+If the replay official does not have indisputable video evidence as to which team recovers, does not have confirmation of the recovery by the officials on the field, or the ball going out of bounds, the ruling of incomplete pass stands. - 2.
+If the replay official rules fumble and the ball is recovered, the ball belongs to the recovering team at the spot of the recovery and any advance is nullified. - c.
 Live ball not ruled dead in possession of a ball carrier. - d.
 Loose ball ruled dead (Rule 4-1-2-b-2), or live ball ruled dead in possession of a ball carrier, when the clear recovery of a loose ball occurs in the immediate continuing football action.

-- 1. If the ball is ruled dead and the replay official does not have: Indisputable video evidence as to which team recovers; confirmation of the recovery by the officials on the field; or if the ball goes out of bounds, the dead-ball ruling stands. - 2.
+- 1. If the ball is ruled dead and the replay official does not have indisputable video evidence as to which team recovers or confirmation of the recovery by the officials on the field, the deadball ruling stands. - 2.
 If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery and any advance is nullified. - e.
-Ball carrier's forward progress, spot of fumble, or spot of out-of-bounds backward pass, with respect to a first down or the goal line. - f.
+Ball carrier's forward progress, spot of fumble, or spot of out-ofbounds backward pass, with respect to a first down or the goal line. - f.
 Catch or recovery of a fumble by a Team A player other than the fumbler before any change of possession during fourth down or a try. - g.
 Ball carrier in or out of bounds.
-If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d. - Catch, recovery or touching of a loose ball by a player in bounds or out of bounds. - i.
+If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d. - h.
+Catch, recovery or touching of a loose ball by a player in bounds or out of bounds. - i.
 A loose ball touching on or beyond a sideline, goal line, or end line, touching a pylon, or breaking the plane of a goal line. - j.
 Catch or recovery of a loose ball in the field of play or an end zone. - k.
-Forward fumble that goes out of bounds with respect to a first down. - l.
-Live ball declared dead under Rule 4-1-2-b-2 and b-3 (inadvertent whistle).
+Forward fumble that goes out of bounds with respect to a first down.